aslan1301/PROJECT-2/README.md

 ![Images/Spotify.PNG](Images/Spotify.PNG)

 <ins> Song lyrics from 6 musical genres (csv) </ins>
+* Took a random sample of 50 songs from data set.
 * Used stopword-removing function to eliminate meaningless words in lyrics.
 * This allows us to identify keywords in songs (organized by genre).
 * Creation of a word cloud to illustrate trends in genre lyrics: